jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/STLAlgorithms/task.md

 There is also a header called [`<numeric>`](https://en.cppreference.com/w/cpp/header/numeric) that contains a number of useful algorithms for numeric operations.

 For example, [`std::accumulate()`](https://en.cppreference.com/w/cpp/algorithm/accumulate) is used to calculate the sum of a range of elements.
-It is implemented as a simple linear `O(n)` traversal, with this syntax:
+It is implemented as a simple linear `O(n)` traversal, with the following syntax:
 ```cpp
 std::accumulate(start_iterator, end_iterator, initial_value);
 ```